Aspirinsmurf/risky-plays-calculator/README.md

 > **Example:** A Saurus has a 2-die block against a Dark Elf Lineman.
 The only acceptable result is Defender Down.
 The syntax is `2block1` or `2b1`.

+// REQUEST FOR COMMENT: Is this the most intuitive way to deal with acceptable outcomes from a block or should it be in the format of 1+, 2+, etc.?
+I often think of block results in terms of the latter, but I rarely use actual Block Dice in play, so I'm biased.

-The interpreter assumes that only a result of Attacker Down will result in a turnover.
+**Note:** The interpreter assumes that only a result of Attacker Down will result in a turnover.
 Don't include a result of "Both Down" as acceptable unless the blocking player has the Block skill.

-// REQUEST FOR COMMENT: Is this the most intuitive way to deal with acceptable outcomes from a block or should it be in the format of 1+, 2+, etc.?
-I often think of blocks like this, but I rarely use actual Block Dice in play, so I'm biased.

 ###  Negative dice blocks
 For blocks where the opponent chooses the result, add a minus sign `-` before the number of block dice, like `-2block` or `-2b`.